Trademark registration Turkey

 What are the costs of a trademark registration in Turkey?

 - extra class

 How do you get a trademark registration in Turkey?

 Trademark registration in Turkey is available to natural or legal persons residing in the country or exercising commercial activities within the country’s borders.
 Realizing trademark registration in Turkey is something that many different entrepreneurs ignore.
 A shame, because this can have major consequences.
 Without a correct trademark registration in Turkey, your product or service does not count as your intellectual property and is therefore not protected.

 Your trademark does not need to be in use at the time of the application.
 After all, activity is not a condition for obtaining trademark protection.
 However, it is wise not to leave your trademark inactive for too long, because this can eventually lead to objection on the grounds of a lack of distinctive character.
 A trademark in Turkey also gives you more options to obtain a .com.tr domain name.

 Registration via the TPE or the Madrid Protocol

-Trademark registration in Turkey can be applied for in two ways.
+A trademark in Turkey can be applied for in two ways.
 The first option is to submit your request to the TPE, the Turkish Patent and Trademark Office.
 This is a direct application.
-After approval, trademark registration in Turkey applies to the entire country, including the islands.
+After approval, a registration in Turkey applies to the entire country, including the islands.
 If you live outside Turkey, you can also submit an application through the Madrid Protocol, to which Turkey is affiliated.
 Your application will then be processed by WIPO.
 You can only submit this if you are represented by a trademark attorney.